What is a Class I felony in Wisconsin?

 And finally, remember your right to trial.
 If you are innocent of the charges the government lodged against you, we may want to present your case to a jury.

-Finally, contact Meyer Van Severen, S.C. for criminal defense representation
+Finally, contact Van Severen Law Office for criminal defense representation

-The criminal defense attorneys at Meyer Van Severen, S.C. surely focus 100% of their resources on defending criminal charges.
+The criminal defense attorneys at Van Severen Law Office surely focus 100% of their resources on defending criminal charges.
 Certainly hiring one of our defense lawyers could strengthen your fight against prosecutors.

-Contact Meyer Van Severen, S.C. at (414) 270-0202 if you’re seeking criminal defense representation.
-We defend individuals charged with all misdemeanors and felonies throughout Wisconsin.
+Contact Van Severen Law Office at (414) 270-0202 if you’re seeking criminal defense representation.
+We certainly defend individuals charged with all misdemeanors and felonies throughout Wisconsin.